movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 ### Whole Body Core Strength 6-Week Physical + Digital Course

-_Coming soon_

 Whole Body Core Strength brings together everything I've learnt through my professional and personal journey of healing a severe abdominal separation and restoring a functional core.

-This unique course combines small group classes / experiential workshops and digital content – short videos and readings that you can go through at home and keep coming back to as a reference as you build up your personal movement practice.
+This unique course combines small group classes / experiential workshops with digital content – short videos and readings that you can go through at home and keep coming back to as a reference as you build up your personal movement practice.